microsoft/ApplicationInsights-dotnet/.docs/concepts.md

 # Application Insights DotNet SDK Concepts
-This lists the high level concepts of our SDK and links to detailed guides to help you get started.
+This lists the high level concepts of the AI DotNet SDK and links to detailed guides to help you get started.

 To use the Application Insights SDK you must configure an Instrumentation Key which can be [obtained from an Application Insights resource](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource).